 Certificate students are expected to have some experience in software development.
-Intro to Computer Programming, 20-804-207, provides basic background on software development, lacking experience.

 10-152-187 Drupal Development - IDC 3 credits This course takes up all aspects of Drupal Open Source development, starting with installation, configuration, and base features.
 Core functions and modules are addressed, including users, content types, themes, menus, and jQuery.
 Module development with PHP is the central topic of this class, including with the form API against MySQL.
 Students should be familiar with HTML and CSS and be ready to program in PHP.
-This course is a general elective for the Internet Developer Certificate.
+This course is an elective for the Internet Developer Certificate.

-10-152-188 Intro to Internet Programming - IDC 3 credits
+10-152-188 Intro to Internet Programming - IDC

 Introduction to HTML programming and client-side scripting.
 HTML topics include basic webpage layout and design, graphics, tables, forms, style sheets and the Document Object Model/DHTML.
 JavaScript programming is covered intensively, including scripting basics, dynamic HTML production, arrays and validating user input.
-After these foundations, students study Cascading Style Sheets (CSS), XML and XSL.
+After these foundations, students study Cascading Style Sheets (CSS), XML, Ajax, and ASP.
 This course is required for the Internet Developer Certificate and should be taken first.